Are You Thinking About Revamping Your Performance Management Process?

 Annual reviews are untimely and irrelevant with a gap of anywhere between 6 to 12 months.
 A lot happens in such a vast amount of time gap and one review is just not enough to cover it all in a fair manner.
 This results in reviews being biased, incorrect and demotivating to employees most of the time.

-95% of managers reported being “unhappy” with traditional performance management according to a CEB study.
+95% of managers reported being “unhappy” with traditional performance management software according to a CEB study.
 They also reported that they felt there is room for improvement.
 Not a very good number now, is it.

 This is a lot of resources spent, if taken cumulatively, that too by managers and employees who do not even feel like it actually impacts performance!
 According to CEB’s calculations, for a company of 10,000 employees, the average spend is about $35 million a year on conducting performance reviews alone!